 We aim at solving bottlenecks and adopt solutions for sustainable growing media and for upcycling waste streams in horticulture.
 Horti-BlueC proposes to substitute non-renewable feedstock materials such as peat or stone wool with locally-produced, renewable feedstock materials.
 The materials that are currently used in growing media are not sustainable.
 The production of mineral wool is energy-demanding, while peat extraction from pristine peatlands threatens these sensitive ecosystems and carbon sinks.
 The project is quite ambitious, as we aim at adoption of a new greenhouse concept with 30% reduction of fossil fuel, 30% reduction in chemical pesticide application, 30% peat and stone wool replacement, and replacement of 20% virgin CO2.

-By optimizing waste pretreatment and processing techniques, the goal of the project is to prove the feasibility of 4 valorization chains for producing innovative materials for soilless cultivation, via pilot tests and collaborative platforms.
+By optimizing waste pretreatment and processing techniques, the goal of the project is to prove the feasibility of 4 valorization chains for producing innovative materials for soilless cultivation.
 This will save resources (less fossil fuel use, less chemical pesticide and fertilizer application, among others) and will drastically reduce CO2 emissions from greenhouse horticulture.